ohle/todotxt-more/README.md

 * tasks with a creation date will be shown using their relative date in days (e.g. 6d) , and sorted accordingly.
 * you see tasks synced from the GitHub (issue) and from my mail (notmuch), more about this later...

-If you run `todo.sh fzf list @work`, you'd the same view, but interactively using fzf, allowing you to fuzzy search.
+If you run `todo.sh fzf list @work`, you'd the see same view, but interactively using fzf, allowing you to do fuzzy search.

 ![todo.sh fancy list](doc/fzf.png)